darkfeline/gzspell/doc/dev.rst

    The Database constructor takes the same arguments as pymysql's connect().

+   Database is probably thread-safe.
+If the trie is removed, then Database will be definitely probably thread-safe, since it is only running on MySQL.

 .. class:: SimpleDatabase(words)

    Simple, unoptimized implementation of BaseDatabase with native Python